Mika Brzezinski

-Mika Brzezinski is a visiting fellow at the Harvard Institute of Politics.
+Brzezinski is the daughter of diplomat and political scientist Zbigniew Brzezinski, who served as a counselor to President Lyndon B. Johnson and as the National Security Advisor to President Jimmy Carter.
+Brzezinski is a visiting fellow at the Harvard Institute of Politics.
 Her main political interest is in wage equality for women.
-She is also the author of three books; two on her career as a journalist and one on food addiction.
+She is the author of six books.

-Brzezinski is the daughter of diplomat and political scientist Zbigniew Brzezinski, who served as a counselor to President Lyndon B. Johnson and as the National Security Advisor to President Jimmy Carter.

 Early life

-Brzezinski was born in New York City, the daughter of Polish-born foreign policy expert and former National Security Advisor Zbigniew Brzeziński and Swiss-born sculptor Emilie Anna Benešová.
+Brzezinski was born in New York City on May 2, 1967, the daughter of Polish-born foreign policy expert and former National Security Advisor Zbigniew Brzeziński and Swiss-born sculptor Emilie Anna Benešová.
 Her mother, of Czech descent, is a grandniece of Czechoslovakia's former president Edvard Beneš.
-Her father was teaching at Columbia University when she was born; the family moved to McLean, Virginia, near Washington, D.C., in late 1976, when Zbigniew was named National Security Advisor by newly elected President Jimmy Carter.
-Her brother, Mark Brzezinski, is an American diplomat, was the United States Ambassador to Sweden from 2011 to 2015 and from 2022 has been the United States Ambassador to Poland.
+Her father was teaching at Columbia University when she was born.
+The family moved to McLean, Virginia, near Washington, D.C., in late 1976, when Zbigniew was named National Security Advisor by newly elected President Jimmy Carter.
+Her brother, Mark Brzezinski, an American diplomat, was the United States Ambassador to Sweden from 2011 to 2015 and from 2022 to 2025, the United States Ambassador to Poland.
 Her second brother is military expert Ian Brzezinski.
 She is a first cousin of the author Matthew Brzezinski.

 Brzezinski attended the Madeira School and then attended Georgetown University for two years before transferring to Williams College, where she graduated with a Bachelor of Arts degree in English in 1989.